 The Early Years Pupil Premium will be given to early years providers who are delivering the funding entitlement for 3- and 4-year-olds.
 This year the funding equates to £302.10 extra per year for each disadvantaged child who meets the eligibility criteria.
-As at September 2016 we do not have any children eligible for this funding.
+As at September 2019 we have one child eligible for this funding.
 In order for F&B to claim the right amount of funding, we need your help.

 Early Years Pupil Premium is additional funding for early years settings to improve the education they provide for disadvantaged three and four year olds.